“Without promotion something terrible happens – nothing!” – P.T. Barnum

 A friend of mine once gave himself the title of “Chief Swashbuckling Officer.”
 (No, he wasn’t a pirate.)
-My two titles are “Chief Wordsmith and Marketing Strategist” and “Personal Trainer to Aspiring Copywriting Rock Stars.”
+Two titles I used to use were “Chief Wordsmith and Marketing Strategist” and “Personal Trainer to Aspiring Copywriting Rock Stars.”

 If you can, work the word “expert” into your title.
 For example, “Copywriter and Digital Marketing Expert,” or “Presentation Specialist and Video Marketing Expert.”